 Today, consumer trends shift at such a rapid pace that traditional offline attribution measurement techniques—many of which don’t provide timely enough information to make actionable decisions—simply can’t keep up.
 For effective offline ROI measurement that can provide insights quickly enough to meet consumer needs, marketers require analytics software that can collect large amounts of data from across the media mix, then distill and organize that data into actionable insights.
 Therein lies the problem for most marketers looking to properly attribute their offline marketing efforts; few if any, have the capability to properly collect and normalize these insights across channels.

 To help marketers effectively measure their offline ROI at the person-level, Marketing Evolution’s data analytics platform, the ROI BrainTM, gathers comprehensive data from across the marketing landscape for actionable, in-campaign analytics for online and offline performance.

 Today’s complex marketing landscape means that marketing efforts are spread out across a rapidly changing, and far reaching media mix.
-In order to accurately measure ROI for offline media, and its impact within the marketing mix and overall sales, marketers need the ability to collect a variety of data, then merge that data into consumer trends that are on the person-level.
-From there, they can gain insights into the behaviors of those person-level groups and attribute the offline ROI generation accordingly.
+In order to accurately measure ROI for offline media, and its impact within the marketing mix and overall sales, marketers need the ability to collect a variety of data, both online and offline, and then integrate that data into consumer trends that are on the person-level.
+From there, they can gain insights into the behaviors of those person-level groups and determine offline marketing attribution and ROI accordingly.

 For the best results, it’s important that marketers leverage a marketing analytics platform capable of not only accessing the data needed, but also aligning it for a view into marketing behavior that reflects accurate offline marketing ROI.